 - Insomnia or frequent awakenings at night

-- Homicidal or violent thoughts related to the infant
+- Homicidal or violent thoughts toward the infant

 - Suicidal thoughts or suicide attempts

-Because the symptoms of postpartum psychosis are severe, it is considered a psychiatric emergency and almost always results in hospitalization for psychiatric treatment.
+Because postpartum psychosis symptoms are severe, it is considered a psychiatric emergency and almost always results in hospitalization for psychiatric treatment.

 Individuals with the baby blues show signs of sadness and can be observed as having frequent crying spells.
-These patients often have the ability to care for themselves and their infant so they are relatively well kept, being able to care for herself.
-She is competent in caring for her infant so there are no signs of child abuse or neglect.
+These patients often can care for themselves and their infant,s so they are capable of caring for themselves and their infants.
+There are no signs of child abuse or neglect.

 Individuals with postpartum depression have more severe symptoms than the baby blues.
 They show signs of being disheveled because the symptoms interfere with the woman’s ability to care for herself.
-She shows signs of frequent crying and will be disinterested in activities she once enjoyed.
-She also shows evidence of child neglect, but rarely will show evidence of child abuse.
-This is a woman who is extremely overwhelmed and has some inability to care for her infant.
+She shows signs of frequent crying and is disinterested in activities she once enjoyed.
+She also shows evidence of child neglect, but evidence of child abuse is rare.
+This is a woman who is extremely overwhelmed but makes efforts to care for her infant.

-Individuals with postpartum psychosis have obvious signs of the disorder.
+An individual with postpartum psychosis has apparent signs of the disorder.
 She appears confused and delusional around issues related to parenthood.
 She may show evidence of hallucinations and has a marked inability to care for herself and her infant.
-The signs of this disorder are both obvious and severe, which is why hospitalization as soon as the signs appear is warranted.
+Hospitalization as soon as the signs appear is warranted.

 Tests and Investigations for Psychiatric Disorders in Pregnancy

-There are no lab tests that can diagnose the baby blues, postpartum depression or postpartum psychosis, although blood tests may be done to rule out any other physical illness that may mimic psychiatric diseases, such as hypothyroidism.
-There are psychological tests that can identify postpartum mental illnesses.
-Most obstetricians will do a Patient Health Questionnaire or PHQ-9, which helps identify women at risk for postpartum depression.
+There are no lab tests that can diagnose the baby blues, postpartum depression, or postpartum psychosis.
+However, blood tests may be done to rule out any physical disease that may mimic psychiatric illnesses, such as hypothyroidism.
+There are psychological tests that can identify postpartum mental diseases.
+Most obstetricians will administer a Patient Health Questionnaire, or PHQ-9, which helps identify women at risk for postpartum depression.

-If the symptoms appear to be severe, an Edinburgh Postnatal Depression Scale or EPDS can be done.
-This is a longer written question test that has a high correlation with postpartum depression if the woman shows evidence of being depressed.
+If the symptoms appear to be severe, an Edinburgh Postnatal Depression Scale (EPDS) can be administered.
+The EPDS is a longer test that has a high correlation with postpartum depression if the woman shows evidence of being depressed.

-Another test, called the Postpartum Depression Screening Scale or PDSS, has a high correlation with postpartum depression if the woman shows evidence of being depressed.
-These tests are done if the Patient Health Questionnaire indicates problems suggestive of depression.
+Another test, called the Postpartum Depression Screening Scale (PDSS), has a high correlation with postpartum depression if the woman shows evidence of being depressed.
+These tests are done if the PHQ-9 indicates problems suggestive of depression.

-There are ongoing research studies on the etiology, pathophysiology and treatment of postpartum psychiatric disorders.
-The etiology and incidence of the disease have already been well-established in the literature; however, recent research is delving into the biological causes of these disorders.
-By understanding the biological cause of the disorder, treatments can be developed based on biology, rather than on symptoms.
+There are ongoing research studies on the etiology, pathophysiology, and treatment of postpartum psychiatric disorders.
+The disorder’s etiology and incidence have already been well-established in the literature.
+However, recent research is delving into the biological causes of these disorders.
+By understanding the biological cause of the disorder, treatments can be developed based on biology rather than on symptoms.

 Pathology of Psychiatric Disorders in Pregnancy

 There are no pathological tests that can diagnose the baby blues, postpartum depression, or postpartum psychosis.
-There are no routine tests or used on a regular basis to diagnose postpartum psychiatric diseases using CT scanning, MRI scanning or SPECT imaging.
+There are no routine tests that can diagnose postpartum psychiatric diseases using CT scanning, MRI scanning, or SPECT imaging.
 There is ongoing research on the use of SPECT scanning in depression that may, one day, be used to find brain pathology indicative of depression.